awasicek/jar/README.md

 The Jar is an app for storing your memories.
 It is based on a physical jar that my wife and I created when our daughter was born.
 Every so often we put an index card with 2-3 lines describing something that our daughter did that we want to remember or share with her when she is older.
 This project is a virtual recreation of this concept.

 The Jar is a place where users can make their own jars to put memories in.
-Users can create jars for different events, people, or relationships that they want to have a lasting place to store those memories.
+Users can create jars for different events, people, or relationships and the jar will be a lasting place to store those memories.
 Users can attach a picture to a memory.

 Users can set their jars as private or public.
 They can also add other users as contributors to the jar (or just allow specific users to view a jar).

 ##Example Uses:

-*Parents create a jar about their child that they put memories in each time their child does something cute.
+* Parents create a jar about their child that they put memories in each time their child does something cute.

-*A couple creates a jar for their wedding and invites all of their guests to contribute memories of the wedding to the jar.
+* A couple creates a jar for their wedding and invites all of their guests to contribute memories of the wedding to the jar.

-*A football coach creates a jar for his team's season and invites the players to contribute memories to the jar.
+* A football coach creates a jar for his team's season and invites the players to contribute memories to the jar.

-*A granddaughter creates a jar to which she adds memories of her grandmother and then shares the jar with her grandmother as a birthday present.
+* A granddaughter creates a jar to which she adds memories of her grandmother and then shares the jar with her grandmother as a birthday present.

 <img src="http://i.imgur.com/uH8EXft.jpg" alt="mem jar pic" height="200px">